-Fellowship description: This award supports travel for the purpose of research on these papers housed in SCUA.
+This award supports travel for the purpose of research on these papers housed in SCUA.
 These short-term research fellowships are open to undergraduates, master’s and doctoral students, postdoctoral scholars, college and university faculty at every rank, and independent scholars working in this field.
-In 2022, two awards of $5,000 each will be awarded to conduct research within these collections.
+In 2024, fellowships of $2,500 will be awarded to conduct research within these collections.
 The fellowship selection committee will include representatives from the UO Libraries Special Collections and University Archives (SCUA) and selected academic faculty.
 Fellows should be aware that, depending on their status and country of origin, the US government may consider their award taxable income.
 It is recommended that fellows familiarize themselves with their tax status and take necessary steps to plan for and pay any potential fees.

 - Complete their research at the University of Oregon within a year of award notification;

 - Present a 30-45 minute, recorded lecture at a virtual speaker series hosted by SCUA, followed by a moderated Q&A;